 Loans are classified as debtors.
 They can be repaid at any time and are therefore categorised as current assets.
-Most of the loans are secured by legal charges on freehold properties and are interest-bearing at rates related to bank base rate.
-One loan of £11,500 was repaid during the year and additional advances totalling £6,080 were made to two existing borrowers.
+Most of the loans are secured by legal charges on freehold properties and are interestbearing at rates related to bank base rate.
+One loan of £21,374 was repaid during the year and one loan of £6,250 was awarded to a new borrower.